 Nowadays, more and more people have their own drone since manufacturers are now producing cheaper versions.
-Many people use them for private photos and video recordings so they can capture impressions that are otherwise only known from helicopters or airplanes.
-But you have to be careful because drones can cause high financial and even physical damage.
-Therefore there’s the question about suitable insurance coverage for drones.
-This is exactly what this guide deals with.
+Many people use them for private photos and video recordings so they can capture moments that would otherwise only be possible with helicopters or planes.
+But you have to be careful because drones can cause costly property damage and or physical harm.
+So if you have a drone, you have to protect yourself.
+But what is the appropriate insurance cover for your drone?

-Yes - insurance is compulsory in Germany since 2005.
+Yes.
+Since 2005 insurance for drones has been mandatory in Germany.
 This applies regardless of whether a drone is used privately or commercially.

-If you're earning money flying drones, you need commercial liability insurance.
-If, for example, you run a Youtube channel in your spare time and you earn a few euros, this still counts as a "hobby" and is therefore no commercial use.
+If you earn money with your drone flight, you need commercial liability insurance.
+However, if you run a YouTube channel in your spare time, for example, with which you earn a few euros, this is considered a hobby by us and is therefore not commercial use.
 If you are not sure, you can always contact us.

-Many insurances protect you even if other people fly your drone in your presence.
-If you make sure that they comply with the drone regulations, you have nothing to worry about.
+Many insurance companies will also cover you if other people fly your drone in your presence.
+If you make sure that they comply with the drone regulations, you have nothing to fear.

-No, you don't.
-However, if your drone weighs more than two kilograms, you will have to take a one-day course.
+No, a drone licence is not a requirement for drone liability insurance coverage.
+However, if your drone weighs more than two kilograms, you will need to take a one-day course.

-Whether your liability insurance also covers drone flights abroad, you should absolutely inquire.
-The insurance models vary here.
+You should inquire whether your liability insurance also covers drone flights abroad.
+The insurance policies vary here.
+With Getsafe, your drone liability cover applies worldwide.

-If you do not have a German registration address, most insurers cannot offer you insurance cover.
+If you do not have a German address, most insurers are unfortunately unable to offer you insurance cover at present.

 In general, you can fly your drone up to 100 metres high.
 If you want to fly it higher, you have to register it.
 Without a permit for this flight you are not legally insured.

-The number of drone pilots has recently increased significantly.
-Since drones are used both privately and commercially, they attract more and more interested people and lovers.
+The number of drone pilots has increased significantly in recent times.
+Since drones are used both privately and commercially, they attract more and more fans and enthusiasts.
 The more drones there are in the air, the higher the risk of collisions and crashes.
-For this reason, the Federal Ministry of Transport has laid down clear rules to prevent accidents.
+For this reason, the German Federal Ministry of Transport has laid down clear rules to prevent accidents.
 The regulations also aim to better protect the safety and privacy of fellow human beings.

-... on model flying field: The new rules only apply outside of model flying fields.
+... on a model airfield: The new rules only apply outside of model airfields.

 ... for drones heavier than 5kg: You need an additional ascent permit issued by the state aviation authorities.
 In most cases, this permit can only be booked for the respective flight and cannot be issued nationwide.
 The application procedure varies within the federal states.